-Whether you are a captain, seaman, deckhand, chief engineer, or in any other type of maritime position, you may be entitled to compensation if you were injured as a result of a slip and fall accident.
+Whether you are a captain, seaman, deckhand, chief engineer, or any other type of maritime professional, you may be entitled to compensation if you were injured as a result of a slip and fall accident.
 Damages for your injuries may be addressed through a maritime accident claim.

-The walkways, ladders and platforms on a Jones Act shipping vessel should be kept clean, reinforced with non-slip materials, and kept in good condition to prevent a slip and fall accident.
-When your employer is negligent in protecting your safety by not taking these precautions, you may suffer a serious slip and fall injury.
+The walkways, ladders, and platforms on a shipping vessel should be kept clean, reinforced with non-slip materials, and kept in good condition to prevent a slip-and-fall accident.
+When your employer is negligent in protecting your safety by not taking these precautions, you may suffer a serious slip-and-fall injury.

-Most, if not all, of these conditions can be managed with proper safety measures by your employer.
-When your employer is negligent in providing you with a safe work environment as determined by the Jones Act, you may be able to file an injury claim if you are involved in a slip and fall accident.
+Most (if not all) of these conditions can be managed with proper safety measures by your employer.
+When your employer neglects to provide you with a safe work environment as determined by the Jones Act, you may be able to file an injury claim if you are involved in a slip-and-fall accident.

-A Jones Act shipping seaman is at risk for several types of ship accident injuries, and one of the most common causes is a slip and fall accident.
-The types of injuries that can occur in a slip and fall ship accident can result in partial or permanent disability, costly medical expenses and other damages.
+A shipping seaman is at risk for several types of ship accident injuries, and one of the most common causes is a slip-and-fall accident.
+The types of injuries that can occur in a slip-and-fall ship accident can result in partial or permanent disability, costly medical expenses, and other damages.
 You have the right to seek compensation and benefits from your employer under the Jones Act, and a Louisiana maritime attorney can help.

-Many of these serious injuries could leave a Jones Act shipping employee unable to work for weeks, months or even permanently.
+Many of these serious injuries could leave a shipping employee unable to work for weeks, months, or even permanently.